CorinaMurg/web-for-everyone/README.md

 ## Content to add

-UNDERSTANDING A11Y series:
+### Accessibility 101 series:
-Legal aspect of inaccessibility
+- Legal aspect of inaccessibility
-Intro to WCAG
+- Intro to WCAG
-Testing for A11y
+- Testing for A11y
-Your users
+- Your users

-YOUR DIGITAL PRESENCE series:
+### Your portfolio site series:
-Accessible contact form
+- Accessible contact form
-Pixels or rem
+- Pixels or rem
-Size of clickable area
+- Size of clickable area

-ACCESSIBLE COMPONENTS
+### Accessible components
-add more examples
+- add more examples